“Do not let your adornment be merely outward–arranging the hair, wearing gold, or putting on fine apparel–“

 Do not let your adornment be merely outward–

 Peter does not argue against wearing jewelry.
-He is talking about what truly wins an obstinate husband.
-Inner beauty is more important than extrinsic beauty.
+His issue is what truly wins an obstinate husband.
+Inner beauty as over against extrinsic beauty is his answer.
 Outward beauty and inward beauty are two different values.

 Peter’s point here is that a woman does not win her husband by outward order.
 Outward cosmetics do not win her husband.
-Inward cosmetics wins the husband.
+It is inward cosmetics that win the husband.
 This is inner beauty, a wonderful, feminine woman.
-The idea is that a woman’s symmetry does not come from outer beauty.
-If a woman orders herself on the inside, she will not fall apart during a crisis.
+The idea is that symmetry of the woman does not come from outer beauty.
+If a woman orders herself on the inside, she will not fall apart or get upset.
+She will not throw a tantrum at every crisis.

 arranging the hair,

 Women in the Roman world would spend many hours braiding their hair.
-Sometime they would pile their hair three feet high.
+Sometimes they would pile their hair three feet high.
 Hair that high is hard to carry around all day!
-They had to constantly keep themselves in balance.
+They had to keep themselves in balance constantly.
 At night they had to prop themselves up so as not to disturb their hair.
 They could not put their head on a pillow.
 They put fantastic emphasis on outer beauty.

 God wants godly women to develop inner cosmetics of the soul.

 A woman who is ugly on the inside will never win her husband.
+She may be Mrs. American on the outside, but she may be Mrs. Garbage Can on the inside.
 A biblically beautiful woman is beautiful on the inside.
 She orders herself on the inside.
+She does not fall apart.
+She does not get upset.
+She does not throw a tantrum every time some little thing happens.